FlyingG0rilla/Grid-based-building-system/README.md

 ## Core features

 ### Logical tile grid system
-- Custom Tile management system build on top of Unity´s build-in <Grid> commponent
+- Custom Tile management system build on top of Unity´s build-in ´´´Grid´´´ commponent
 - Each Grid cell is represented by a <GameTile> data object
 - Tiles are stored in a Dictionary with <Vector3Int> as key value and <GameTile> as return type
 - Individual tiles track: